 Illustrations depicting estimated Social Security income at age 65 are available upon request to the Social Security Administration.

 To apply for Social Security benefits, individuals should contact the local Social Security Administration office at 800-772-1213 at least three months prior to the retirement date.

 Medicare Insurance consists of two parts: Hospital Insurance (Part A) and Medical Insurance (Part B).
 Medicare is effective the first day of the month the retiree or their spouse attains age 65.
 If the retiree is already receiving Social Security benefits, enrollment in Medicare Parts A and B is automatic and beneficiaries will be notified and receive their Medicare Identification card approximately three months prior to their 65th birthday.
 In most cases, there is no premium for Medicare Part A. Enrollment in Medicare Part B, however, requires a monthly premium that is automatically deducted from the Social Security benefit check.

-- Season football tickets can be continued at faculty/staff rates if the retiree is a current 10 year season ticket holder and has been for at least 10 consecutive years.
+- Season football tickets can be continued at faculty/staff rates if the retiree is a current season ticket holder and has been for at least 10 consecutive years.

 - Retirees and their eligible dependents may participate in the Tuition Scholarship Program.

 - Campus Recreation membership can be retained at faculty/staff rates at the time of retirement.